nschneid/pysupersensetagger/README.md

 The evaluation scripts are src/mweval.py (for segmentation only) and src/ssteval.py (for supersense labels only).

 MWE+supersense model: The default model (sst.model) was trained with the hyperparameter settings: `--cutoff 5 --iters 4` (these were tuned by cross-validation on the training data).
-See (Schneider et al., NAACL-HLT 2015) for details.
+See (Schneider et al., NAACL-HLT 2015) for details, and REPLICATE.md for detailed instructions on replicating the main results from that paper.

 MWE-only model: The script train_test_mwe.sh executes the full pipeline of corpus preprocessing, POS tagging, training, test set prediction, and evaluation that constitutes the best experimental setting with automatic POS tags in (Schneider et al., *TACL* 2014).
 To replicate it, you will need the CMWE 1.0 corpus as well as the ARK TweetNLP POS Tagger and ewtb_pos.model.
 You will have to edit the `ark` variable in train_test_mwe.sh to point to the POS tagger directory.